pcal43/mob-filter/CONFIG.md

 #### `category`

 List of net.minecraft.entity.MobCategory values.
-The condition is true when# the mob to be spawned is in one of the listed categories.
+The condition is true when# the mob to be spawned is in one of the listed categories.   *In version 0.8.0+1.20.4 and older, this key was called `spawnType`.*

 As of Minecraft 1.20.4, valid values are:
 - `MONSTER`
 - `CREATURE`
 - `AMBIENT`